 Get enough vitamin C

 It also reacts with nitrates in urine to form nitrogen oxides that can kill bacteria.
 It can lower the pH of urine, making it less likely that bacteria will survive.

 However, little quality research indicates whether consuming more vitamin C can prevent or treat UTIs.

 According to limited research, taking other supplements alongside vitamin C may maximize its benefits.

-An older 2016 study examined data from 36 people with recurrent UTIs who took vitamin C, probiotics, and cranberry supplements three times a day for 20 days, then stopped for 10 days.
+A 2021 review of natural remedies for UTIs stated that it could control the symptoms.
+Additionally, an older 2016 study examined data from 36 people with recurrent UTIs who took vitamin C, probiotics, and cranberry supplements three times a day for 20 days, then stopped for 10 days.
 They repeated this cycle for 3 months.
 The researchers concluded that this could be a safe, effective way to treat recurrent UTIs.

 Wipe from front to back